 Who’s it for?
 Xbox gamers who want a headset with everything (and can pay for it).

 Why we picked the Astro Gaming A50:

-Thealso includes all the extra perks you’d expect from a high-quality headset, including auto shutoff, hassle-free wireless connection, and long battery life.
+The Astro Gaming A50 also includes all the extra perks you’d expect from a high-quality headset, including auto shutoff, hassle-free wireless connection, and long battery life.
 But most importantly, the A50 makes games more engrossing and entertaining.
-For the serious gamer, the audiophile, or those who just love great sound, it’s a must-have — provided you’re willing and able to cough up the cash.
-For Xbox gamers, Astro offers an Xbox One-specific version, which includes a wireless adapter for the console to get the most from the headset.
+For the serious gamer, the audiophile, or those who just love great sound, it's a must-have — provided you're willing and able to cough up the cash.
+For Xbox gamers, Astro offers an Xbox One-specific version, which includes an Xbox wireless adapter for the console to get the most from the headset.